Dasync/Dasync/README.md

 * [Azure Functions Seamless Demo](https://dasyncnet.wordpress.com/2018/05/04/dasync-on-azure-functions/)
 * [Feature Showdown Application](Examples/FeatureShowdown)

+## State of the project

+The D-ASYNC project consists of two logical parts: the platform-independent execution engine, and a platform.
+The same way EntityFramework has its core and numerous providers.

+The D-ASYNC execution engine is in pre-release state.
+The first platform is under active development to serve as a reference for other platforms.
+And there are many more features coming after the first release.

 ## More info

 Don't hesitate to [contact about this project](https://dasyncnet.wordpress.com/contact/) if you have any questions or your want to contribute.